 Everyone has a different view of what retirement (or semi-retirement) looks like for them.
-When it comes to planning for the retirement they envision, however, the answers are not always so clear.
+When it comes to retirement planning they envision, however, the answers are not always so clear.
 According to a recent survey of 11.5 million millennial and Gen X households by Hearts & Wallets, a market research and benchmarking firm for the financial industry, the ideal retirement age is 55.
 However, the report found most of these households have not yet reached $100,000 in investable assets, and only 18% of them save 15% or more of their income.
 Early retirement seems very unlikely for these people without some financial behavioral changes.

 Whether you would like to retire early or late in life, it is important to have a plan to go along with your retirement goal.
 Below are five questions you can (and should) ask yourself when devising that plan, followed by an example:

 1) What will I do with my time in retirement?

 While it is not a question about your finances, this is one of the most important questions you can answer before heading into retirement.
 People often enter retirement without knowing what they will do daily.
 Many of these same people find that, without a career to challenge them or a specific purpose for getting out of bed in the morning, their mental and physical health declines fairly rapidly.
 Some ideas for keeping your body and mind stimulated in retirement are reading, traveling, exercising, and volunteering.

 Note: We at B&C do not intend to portray ourselves as psychologists or fitness experts.
 Instead, this is often the first question we ask clients who are thinking of retiring and reflects our experience serving hundreds of clients who have entered retirement in the past.

 2) What income will I earn in retirement?